pooja-kakde/first-repository/README.md

 # first-repository
-This is a demo repository for practicing git and github.
+This is a demo repository for practicing git and github!